Twisted Bilayer Graphene in Commensurate Angles: The setting and results

 So, there is a Dirac cone at $(\tilde{K}_*, E_0(\tilde{K}_*))$. \item The slope of the cone, $v_d$, is given by

-\end{enumerate} \end{theorem} It is easy to see that condition (\ref{WFCond}) will not hold in the case of twisted bilayer potentials of the type give in (\ref{AddativeAA}): this condition requires that mode denoted by $\varrho_{-1}$ will not be $0$, with respect to the new lattice $\Lambda^\theta$.
-In other words, we want that the Fourier mode corresponding to $k^\theta_{j}$ will be non-zero, for $j\in \{1,2\}$, depending on whether the new periodic lattice is $\Lambda$ or $\Lambda^*$.
-By duality scaling, one get that this correspond to $\frac{1}{N}\tilde{k}_j$, where $\tilde{k}\in \{k,v\}$, depending on the underlying lattice.
-Conversely, $W^\theta_{AA} $ contains twisted copies of the potential (which only twist the Fourier coefficients).
-The potential first non-zero mode will, in the best-case scenario, correspond to $k_j$, and thus the lowest frequency $W^\theta_{AA}$ could have will be some rotation of $k_j$, and in particular, we will have that $\frac{1}{N}\tilde{k}_j$ will not be in its support.
-See the full proof in the proof of Proposition \ref{WSupport}.
-We note that there are two differences between theorem \ref{FW} and our setting: one, we will deal with potentials that are periodic with respect to $\Lambda^*$ and not only $\Lambda$, and second, we will also have to deal with almost honeycomb potential, that is not even but invariant under flips (which are given by swapping $(x,\theta)\rightarrow (-x,-\theta)$).
-These changes will be addressed in the proof of Theorem \ref{Eveneigen}- which is the heart of the use of symmetries.
-Thus, we get that we need to extend these results by pushing to the next order, and so we will prove the following statement \begin{theorem} Let $\tilde{H}=-\Delta +\lambda U$, for $\lambda\in \bbR$ and $U$ a honeycomb potential, with $\tilde{\Lambda}\in \{\Lambda,\Lambda^*\}$, be such that for any $\vec{m}\in \calS$, there is some $\ell\in \bbZ_3$
+\end{enumerate} \end{theorem} It is easy to see that condition (\ref{WFCond}) does not hold in the case of twisted bilayer potentials of the type given in (\ref{AddPotAA}) or (\ref{AddPotAB}): this condition requires that the mode denoted by $\varrho_{-1}$ is not $0$, with respect to the new lattice $\Lambda^\theta$.
+In other words, we want the Fourier mode corresponding to $k^\theta_{j}$ to be non-zero, for $j\in \{1,2\}$, depending on whether the new periodic lattice is $\Lambda$ or $\Lambda^*$.
+By duality scaling, one gets that this correspond to $\frac{1}{N}\tilde{k}_j$, where $\tilde{k}\in \{k,v\}$, depending on the underlying lattice.
+Conversely, $W^\theta_{AA} $ contains twisted potentials (which only twist the Fourier coefficients).
+The potential's first non-zero mode, in the best-case scenario, corresponds to $k_j$, and thus the lowest frequency $W^\theta_{AA}$ could have is some rotation of $k_j$, and in particular, we have that $\frac{1}{N}\tilde{k}_j$ is not in its support.
+See the full proof of Proposition \ref{WSupport}.
+We note that there are two differences between Theorem \ref{FW} and our setting: first, we deal with potentials that are periodic with respect to $\Lambda^*$ and not only $\Lambda$, and second, we deal with almost honeycomb potentials, that is not even but invariant under flips (which are given by swapping $(x,\theta)\rightarrow (-x,-\theta)$).
+These changes will be addressed in the proof of Theorem \ref{Eveneigen}.
+Thus, we get that we need to extend these results by finding a different condition, and so we prove the following statement \begin{theorem} Let $\tilde{H}=-\Delta +\lambda U$, for $\lambda\in \bbR$ and $U$ a honeycomb potential, with $\tilde{\Lambda}\in \{\Lambda,\Lambda^*\}$, be such that:

-Then we may choose $\calS$ such that $\vec{m}-\varrho_{-1}\not \in \supp \hat{U}$, with this choice, if we have
+Then we may choose $\calS$ such that $\vec{m}-\varrho_{1}\not \in \supp \hat{U}$, with this choice, if we have

-then for all $\lambda \in \bbR$ except possible on a discrete set, we have that, for $\tilde{K}_*\in\{\tilde{K}, \tilde{K}'\}$ that the conclusions (\ref{ConclusionA}) - (\ref{ConclusionC}) of Theorem \ref{FW} hold.
+then for all $\lambda \in \bbR$ except possibly on a discrete set, we have that, for $\tilde{K}_*\in\{\tilde{K}, \tilde{K}'\}$ that the conclusions (\ref{ConclusionA}) - (\ref{ConclusionC}) of Theorem \ref{FW} hold.
 Furthermore, even if condition (\ref{Zeros}) does not hold, we have that there is some $C>0$ such that